1966 Penny Value Checker: Errors List & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The 1966 DDR FS-801 represents a spectacular doubled die reverse error where the doubling dramatically affects the Lincoln Memorial building itself, creating one of the most visually striking reverse errors in Lincoln cent history.
+The 1966 DDR FS-801 is a Doubled Die Reverse (DDR) error where the doubling targets the Lincoln Memorial building itself — one of the most visually dramatic reverse errors in the entire Lincoln cent series.
+Because Frank Gasparro designed the reverse with such architectural precision, doubling on the columns and steps is exceptionally striking.

 1966 DDR FS-801 RD Penny Price/Grade Chart